Abdul Wahid Khan

 Ustad Abdul Wahid Khan (1871–1949) was an Indian subcontinental singer from the Kirana gharana.
-He died in 1949 in Saharanpur, India.
+He died in 1949 in Saharanpur, near Delhi, India.

 Early life and background

 Ustad Abdul Wahid Khan was born in Kirana, Uttar Pradesh in 1871.
 The town of Kirana was home to many families of musicians from the Mughal court, who migrated from Delhi after the Mughal Empire fell in 1857.
-Kirana gharana's three disciplines are rudraveena, sarangi and vocals.
+Kirana gharana's three disciplines are rudraveena, sarangi and vocals - Kirana Style of Singing is with sweetness of tone, delightful and ornate.

 Ustad Abdul Wahid Khan initially learned vocal and sarangi from his father, Ustad Abdul Majid Khan.
-Around age 12, he moved to Kolhapur to learn from Ustad Langde Haider Baksh Khan, a disciple of Mian Bande Ali Khan, a famous master of veena and vocal music.
+Around age 12, he moved to Kolhapur to learn from Ustad Langde Haider Baksh Khan, a disciple of Bande Ali Khan, a famous master of veena and vocal music.

 Ustad Abdul Wahid Khan founded the Kirana gharana musical family with his cousin Ustad Abdul Karim Khan in the late 19th century.
 Ustad Abdul Karim Khan had married Ustad Abdul Wahid Khan's sister, Ghafooran Bibi.
 The relationship between Abdul Wahid Khan and Abdul Karim Khan later soured when Abdul Karim neglected Ghafooran Bibi and married his student, Tarabai Mane.
 Abdul Wahid Khan's hearing was deficient and he was sometimes referred to as Behre Wahid Khan (Deaf Wahid Khan).
 Wahid Khan's son Ustad Hafizullah Khan was born in 1946.
 Hafizullah's uncles trained him in music, and he became a Sarangi player.